synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 - The `Required Helm Commands` section includes the helm commands you must run to deploy (or upgrade) SRM.

 See the next section if you want to deploy Software Risk Manager using GitOps, specifically the Flux software.
 Otherwise, run the commands generated by the Helm Prep Script to deploy Software Risk Manager in your desired configuration.

+>Note: If you decide to [customize your Software Risk Manager deployment](#customizing-software-risk-manager-props), remember to append the `-f /path/to/srm-extra-props.yaml` parameter to the helm upgrade command generated by the Helm Prep Script.
+If your srm-extra-props.yaml file is found alongside your config.json file, the `-f /path/to/srm-extra-props.yaml` parameter will be included automatically.

 ### Fetch Initial Admin Password